-Like the right pair of running shoes, the best running watches on the market will look and feel great on your wrist, while providing accurate tracking of how far you've gone and how fast you're going.
+Whether you're looking to get in shape for the new year or you just want to upgrade, the best running watches on the market will look and feel great on your wrist, while providing accurate tracking of how far you've gone and how fast you're going.
 They'll be easy to read at a glance on the go and navigate around when you're moving.

 Note: All watches on this list come with GPS, heart rate monitoring, and Bluetooth connectivity.